14th Street/Sixth Avenue station: IRT Broadway–Seventh Avenue Line platforms

-The 14th Street station is an express station on the IRT Broadway–Seventh Avenue Line, consisting of four tracks and two island platforms.
+The 14th Street station (referred to on some strip maps as 14th Street–7th Avenue) is an express station on the IRT Broadway–Seventh Avenue Line, consisting of four tracks and two island platforms.
 The local tracks are used by the 1 at all times and by the 2 during the night; the express tracks are used by the 2 and 3 during daytime hours.
 The next stop to the north is 18th Street for local trains and 34th Street–Penn Station for express trains, while the next stop to the south is Christopher Street–Stonewall for local trains and Chambers Street for express trains.

 The track walls on both sides of the platform have their original IRT mosaic trim line with "14" tablets on it at regular intervals.
 Both platforms have blue I-beam columns that run along both sides at regular intervals with alternating ones having the standard black station name plate in white lettering.